zithro/qubes-doc/arch-spec-0.3.md

     script have been loaded, and also if the correct user passphrase has been entered (alternatively correct secret read from the smart card), only then the system would be able to decrypt the keys.gpg file (lo- cated in the boot partition) that contains the keys needed for the next boot stages.
-4. Having the keys.gpg file decrypted into memory^24 , makes it now possible, for the Dom0's initramfs script, to create the storage domain.
+4. Having the keys.gpg file decrypted into memory^24^ makes it now possible for the Dom0's initramfs script to create the storage domain.
 5. The storage domain root file system is created out of a separate physical partition (/dev/sda2 on the figure below), which is encrypted with the key stored in the previously mentioned keys.gpg file.
     The encryption of the storage domain partition is not absolutely necessary, because there are no security